pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ### Truncate Table

-Truncate table which has foreign key or references, should also need to update the related child/parent table info.
+A truncate table which has foreign keys or references should also need to update the related child/parent table info.

 ### Modify Column

-Modify column which used by foreign key will be rejected.
+Modify column which used by the foreign key will be rejected.

 ```sql
 > alter table t1 change column id id1 bigint;